programminghistorian/jekyll/en/ipp.md

 </svg>
 </div>

 To become a Institutional Partner, please email <a href="mailto:programminghistorian@gmail.com">Dr. James Baker</a> with "Institutional Partners Programme" in the subject line.
-Your email should include the following information:
+You may include in the email any internal paperwork such as supplier registration forms.
+Your email should also include the following information:

 <ul>
 <li>Your Name</li>